 ACWWA is in the process of replacing the current touch-read water meters that collect monthly water meter readings with radio-read (drive by) meter data transmitters.
 The installation of the new transmitters will improve data reliability, reduce the manpower needed to read meters, and enhance safety by reducing the risk of accidents.
-ACWAA has budgeted \$67,000 for this, the third year of a multi-year effort to remove and replace the existing transmitters
+ACWWA has budgeted \$60,000 for this, the third year of a multi-year effort to remove and replace the existing transmitters.
+This project will reduce the man-hours needed to read meters but will not materially affect operating costs as time saved will be channeled to other activities.

-Chambers Pump Station - Reservoir Repair and Relining Project
+Chambers Reservoir- Reservoir Repair and Relining Project:

 ACWWA's Chambers Reservoir requires the design and construction of a repair and lining/underdrain system to improve the holding capacity of the existing reservoir.
 Designs are currently being evaluated to develop an improved reservoir for ACWWA's long term needs.
-ACWWA's estimated portion of the reservoir improvements is being considered at a cost of \$1,500,000.
+ACWWA's estimated portion of the reservoir improvements for 2019 is being considered at a cost of \$1,000,000.
+This project will not impact current operating expenses but will allow ACWWA to use more of its non-potable water supply and conserve potable water supply.